oceanprotocol-archive/OEPs/11/README.md

    - BRIZO starts listening for the `publisher` events from the events section of the service definition.

-1. After receiving the HTTP response confirmation from BRIZO, the CONSUMER starts listening for the `AgreementCreated` events specified in the corresponding service definition, filtering them by `serviceAgreementId`.
+1. After receiving the HTTP response confirmation from BRIZO, the CONSUMER starts listening for the `AgreementCreated` events specified in the corresponding service definition, filtering them by `agreementId`.